Harvest Thyme Corn Fritters

 Fast forward to single mom years, when I started to take an interest in being that nerdy mom that grew food and cooked everything from scratch, there simply wasn’t enough time to grow, though I did make everything from scratch.

 Now, in the ‘seasoned’ years of my life, I have time to grow thyme!
-I never realized how intense the flavor of freshly picked thyme was until I started growing my own.
+I never realized how intense the flavor of freshly picked Thyme was until I started growing my own.

 Thyme In My Greenhouse